Brothertoft: Hall

 In 1788 the land was bought by Major John Cartwright, the political reformer.
-He sold his estate at Marnham, Nottinghamshire soon after and by the time he leased the estate and moved to Enfield, Middlesex in 1803 or 1805 had developed the rich loam soil into a profitable site for the cultivation of woad, assisted by new machinery, some of his own invention and some developed by his bailiff and later steward William Amos (agriculturist) He began addressing his letters as being from Brothertoft Farm.
+He sold his estate at Marnham, Nottinghamshire soon after and by the time he leased the estate and moved to Enfield, Middlesex in 1803 or 1805 had developed the rich loam soil into a profitable site for the cultivation of woad, assisted by new machinery, some of his own invention and some developed by his bailiff and later steward William Amos He began addressing his letters as being from Brothertoft Farm.

 At this time there was a building called Brothertoft Hall or Brothertoft house, to which the farm was an ancillary.
 Cartwright had extended Brothertoft house with octagonal additions to both ends and had also applied a stucco finish to the walls.
 Marrat described it as "an elegant mansion".
 He claims that it was originally built by Thomas Saul, founder of the Baptist chapel in Boston.
 Pishey Thompson believed the founder of the Boston chapel to be John Saul.

 Brothertoft Farm was extended in the early 19th century by Thomas Gee, a son of Henry Gee, a banker of Boston.

 Marrat recounted in 1814 that Cartwright had sold off much of the land as separate farms, that the holding had consisted of around 880 acres and that the principal owners then had been Gee, T C Gerordot, C Dashwood, G Beedham and John Burrell.
 Cartwright had married the eldest daughter of Samuel Dashwood in 1780.
 The lands had a rateable value of £790 4s.
 0d. in 1831–1832, with the "extra-parochial Pelham's Lands" being valued at £518 7s.
 7d.
 (Pelham's Lands was near Fosdyke and by the 1870s comprised seven houses and a population of 54).
 At this time the area was a part of the Kirton Hundred or Wapentake, which itself had a total rateable value of £51,469 15s.
 8d.
 By the mid-1850s there were 123 inhabitants and the lands consisted of 900 acres, with the principal owners being Gee, Herbert Ingram, Henry Rogers, George Cartwright and Mrs Barnsdale.
 A Mary Beedham, only child of George Beedham, had married a Mr Barnsdale of Brothertoft at Boston around June 1811.

 Thomas Gee died in 1871, leaving his wife, Ann Leman Gee, as occupant of the Hall until her death in 1878.
 They are both buried at Brothertoft.
 The Hall was subsequently occupied in turn by Frederick Curtois, Charles James Small, Henry Peart, and Ebenezer Larrington, It is still occupied today.
 Brothertoft Hall, built around 1780 and substantially extended about 1850, is now a Grade II listed building.

 Church

-The church, which is dedicated to St. Gilbert of Sempringham, was a part of the chapelry of Kirton around 1837 and was owned by the lord of the manor, it being at that time a chapel of ease.
+The church, which is dedicated to St Gilbert of Sempringham, was a part of the chapelry of Kirton around 1837 and was owned by the lord of the manor, it being at that time a chapel of ease.